eduardocelada/WiW/README.md

 WiW
 ===
-App to keep track o what you wore and when to help avoid putting the same cloth in a similar situation.
+What I Wore "WiW", it´s an app to keep track o what and when you wore things, to help avoid putting the same cloth in a similar situation.
 At the same time get tips, recomendations and trends suited to your style.

 -Share: Share your style and combinations you make out.